microsoft/promptflow/examples/flows/standard/basic/README.md

 pf run show-details --name $name
 ```

-You can find additional information about flow yaml schema in [Run YAML Schema](../../../../docs/reference/run-yaml-schema-reference.md).

 ## Run flow in cloud with connection
 - Assume we already have a connection named `open_ai_connection` in workspace.
 ```bash